-On March 2, 2020 and October 29, 2021, the Company received warrants to purchase shares of American Medical REIT Inc. ("AMRE"), a related party private startup company, in conjunction with the Company lending two \$200,000 promissory notes.
+On March 2, 2020 and October 29, 2021, the Company received warrants to purchase shares of American Medical REIT Inc. ("AMRE"), a related party private company, in conjunction with the Company lending two \$200,000 promissory notes.
 For further details on this transaction, refer to Note 8 - Related Party Transactions, Note Receivable from a Related Party Company.
-As of March 31, 2022 and December 31, 2021, AMRE was a private company.
-Based on management's analysis, the fair value of the AMRE warrants was \$0 as of March 31, 2022 and December 31, 2021.
+As of June 30, 2022 and December 31, 2021, AMRE was a private company.
+Based on management's analysis, the fair value of the AMRE warrants was \$0 as of December 31, 2021.
 In March 2022 both loans, together with warrants were converted into common shares of AMRE.
 After the conversion, the Company owns approximately 15.8% of AMRE.